TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

             // Convert list on the string into sequence objectList = Arrays.asList(response.getBody().split("\\r?\\n"));
         }
-        // Convert the sequence into list and return return new ArrayList<String>(objectList);
+        // Convert sequence into list and return return new ArrayList<String>(objectList);
     }